ciarafennessy/Fundamental_Project_Repo/README.md

  ![Recipe2](https://github.com/ciarafennessy/Fundamental_Project_Repo/blob/Development/Figures/Recipe-2.png)

  <br>
  The user can view the recipe with ease and even make adjustments to it.
-The <rewrite ingredients> link deletes the ingredient list and redirects the user to the <add ingredients> page so that they can input the ingredient entries again.
-The <update instructions> hyperlink exists for every instruction in each recipe, when clicked it redirects the user to the below page.
+The 'rewrite ingredients' link deletes the ingredient list and redirects the user to the <add ingredients> page so that they can input the ingredient entries again.
+The 'update instructions' hyperlink exists for every instruction in each recipe, when clicked it redirects the user to the below page.

   ![Update Instructions](https://github.com/ciarafennessy/Fundamental_Project_Repo/blob/Development/Figures/Update%20Instruction.png)